donejs/donejs/docs/features.md

 The major benefit of this technique is improved perceived performance.
 Users will see rendered content faster.
 Most of the time, when there is a cache hit, that content will still be accurate, or at least mostly accurate.

 This will benefit two types of situations.
 First is page loads after the first page load (the first page load populates the cache).
-This scenario is less relevant when using server side rendering.
+This scenario is less relevant when using server-side rendering.
 Second is long lived applications that make API requests after the page has loaded.
 These types of applications will enjoy improved performance.

 By default, this is turned on, but can easily be deactivated for data that should not be cached.